wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

     ```
     {:codeblock}

 3. Fetch the genesis block of the channel to build the channel ledger on your peer.
-First `cd` to your root directory then run the command to fetch the genesis block.
+First `cd` to your root directory and then run the command to fetch the genesis block.

   ```
   cd /